Get These Free Apps and Games for Your Smartphone

-As the week winds down, it is time to kick back and relax.
-Here's where we feature a bunch of paid apps that are free for a limited time only for Android and iOS.
-Keep on reading to check out the best available app deals on the Google Play Store and the Apple App Store.
+A new week has begun, and it is that time of the week again to check out what's available on the respective app stores.
+Here's where we bring you a variety of premium apps that are currently available for free, but only for a limited time.
+Keep reading to discover the best app deals on both the Google Play Store and the Apple App Store.

-Do bear in mind the apps featured in this selection are different from our usual recommendations in the “Top 5 Apps of the Week”.
-While we do not individually review each app, some of these listed apps may include in-app purchases and advertisements.
+Please note that the apps featured in this collection are different from our usual picks in the “Top 5 Apps of the Week.”
+Although we haven't individually reviewed each app, it's important to be aware that some of the listed apps may contain in-app purchases and advertisements.

 Tip: If you come across an app that you'd like to have but don't need right now, download and install it first.
 It would be considered as “bought” and it will be available in your app library forever—even if you uninstall it from your smartphone right after.